Articles related to hanukkah

 What Is Hanukkah - About Chanukkah - About Judaism

-Hanukkah (sometimes transliterated Chanukkah) is a Jewish holiday celebrated for eight days and nights.
-It starts on the 25th of the Jewish month of Kislev, ...
+Hanukkah is a Jewish holiday celebrated for eight days and nights.
+It usually falls in late November or December on the secular calendar.

 Hanukkah Gelt - What Is Hanukkah Gelt - About Judaism